-2.8 Information on nominees proposed for election to the board of directors nee, shareholders must receive information concerning nominees well before the annual general meeting.
+2.8 Information on nominees proposed for election to the board of directors

+One of the most important shareholder rights is to elect the members of the board.
+In order to be able to vote in an informed manner on each nominee, shareholders must receive information concerning nominees well before the annual general meeting.
 In particular, they should be informed of each nominee's identity, nationality, age, education and training, recent professional experience, length of tenure on the board, and, most importantly, any executive or non executive positions held in other companies or organisations.